FusionSolutions/python-feclient/README.md

 ```

 #### The `with` statement
-The `Client` has enter/exit functions, so you can use with the `with` statement. **Attention** do not use the same instance when you are done with the statement, because on exit the socket will be closed and all states will be reseted.
+The `Client` has enter/exit functions, so you can use with the `with` statement. **Attention** do not use the same instance when you are done with the statement, because on exit the socket will be closed and all states will be reset.

 Example:
 ```python